selwynpolit/d9book/book/forms.md

 }
 ```

-### Validate a node add or edit
+### Dynamically add a validation function to a form

-In org_mods.module we implement a `hook_form_alter`, and add a validate callback function for anonymous users only.
+In `org_mods.module`, in a `hook_form_alter` we add a validate callback function for anonymous users only.
+This dynamically adds a validation function to the form if the user is anonymous.
+The function is called `cn_form_validate` and is defined in the same module file.

 ```php
 /**